fcrisc/devops-recipe-app-api/README.md

-# DevOps Deployment Automation with Terraform, AWS and Docker - Starter Code
+# DevOps Deployment Automation with Terraform, AWS and Docker

 This project contains the starter code for our course: [DevOps Deployment Automation with Terraform, AWS and Docker](https://londonapp.dev/c3).